 At the Prenatal Visit

 At this point in the game, especially towards the end of 42 weeks, if natural induction techniques have not worked, doctors will commonly admit the pregnant patient to the hospital for medical induction.
 Induction techniques can include placing a gel on the cervix to quicken the ripening process or dripping hormones through an IV to stimulate contractions.
-In some cases, labor never starts and the baby needs to be taken by C-section.
+In some cases, labor never starts and the baby needs to be birthed by C-section.
 C-sections come with some risk factors and should be used only as a last resort.

 Week 42 marks the final week of pregnancy one way or the other.
 Typically, if natural induction techniques are not effective, medical induction will be ordered.
 Doctors will only allow a pregnancy to continue for a short while after the due date so rest assured baby will make an appearance very soon.